 These data are from the National Compensation Survey — Benefits program.
 To learn more, see Health and Retirement Plan Provisions in Private Industry in the United States, 2017.
 For definitions of the terms related to employee benefits, see the Glossary of Employee Benefit Terms.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Lump sums are most common payment option for participants in defined contribution retirement plans on the Internet at https://www.bls.gov/opub/ted/2018/lump-sums-are-most-common-payment-option-for-participants-in-defined-contribution-retirement-plans.htm (visited January 21, 2021).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Lump sums are most common payment option for participants in defined contribution retirement plans at https://www.bls.gov/opub/ted/2018/lump-sums-are-most-common-payment-option-for-participants-in-defined-contribution-retirement-plans.htm (visited November 30, 2023).